Philip-Waldron/College-Projects/Game Design & Development/Kaitsu/README.md

 #Kaitsu

-Game Design Document for Kaitsu.
+Game Design Document for Kaitsu, an action role-playing game.